 From Hugh Hefner’s scheduled group sex nights to Lord Byron’s pubic hair collection, these lotharios were not the greatest male lovers in history—they were historical womanizers who should be exposed for their exploits.
 And now it’s your turn to weigh in on the sleaziest playboys in history.

-Today, Genghis Khan has 17 million direct male descendants—which placed him on one list for having one of the greatest sex lives in history.
-But it’s not very impressive once you consider how Genghis Khan made himself the genetic ancestor of 8% of Central Asia’s population.
-Genghis Khan was a ruthless conqueror who slaughtered his enemies and raped countless women.
-He reportedly even claimed that
+Genghis Khan has approximately 17 million direct male descendants, placing him on the list for one of the greatest sex lives in history.
+However, his methods for becoming the genetic ancestor of 8% of Central Asia’s population are less than savory.
+Genghis Khan raped countless women during his conquests to control his empire.

 Birthplace: Delüün Boldog

-Fidel Castro might not be the first name that comes to mind when you hear “suave playboy”—but the Cuban dictator supposedly slept with 35,000 women in his lifetime.
-For Castro, it was all about racking up the numbers, not about the women themselves.
-Castro sent out his guards to recruit beautiful women on the beaches of Havana to keep up with his appetite, as if he were ordering take-out.
-And he paired sex partners with his meals, aiming for a different “lunch” and “dinner” partner every day.
-As if that weren't gross enough, Castro also admitted to sleeping with girls as young as 15, which is a crime in Cuba (and pretty much everywhere else).
+The Cuban dictator Fidel Castro supposedly slept with 35,000 women in his lifetime.
+Castro reportedly sent his guards out to the beaches of Havana to recruit beautiful women for him to sleep with.
+He even paired sex partners with his meals, aiming for a different “lunch” and “dinner” partner every day.
+Castro also admitted to sleeping with girls as young as 15 years old.

 Birthplace: Birán, Cuba